petergaultney/confident-confidant/README.md

 this will create a new note and will make a copy of your audio file, but will not change existing notes.

+Run in an infinite loop ('server mode') with `--loop`.
+The sleep is hardcoded to 10 seconds because I am lazy.

 ### Config

 Reads its config from the Markdown 'vault' itself.
 An example config markdown that mostly mirrors